Solve “Mailbox export stalled due to source disk latency”

 Conclusion

 Errors in Exchange mailbox export or migration are a common cause of irritation for administrators.
 The export of mailboxes may be halted from time to time due to disc delay.
 In order to go on with the process, it is required to fix any errors that may have occurred.
-Using a professional recovery tool is the most easy way to do recovery and migration, despite the fact that numerous feasible options are presented in this article.
+Using a professional recovery tool is the easiest way to deal with the error.

 Hey, thank you for the write-up, and honestly, before reading this one, I had done a ton of research and tried different settings, Disable the MRS registry, increase latency in the config file, pretty much anything you can find to speed up a mailbox migration but I was still getting stuck at this message.
 But using your tool worked like a charm for me.
 Just to help others, below is the environment in which I use your tool.